Sandeepsuresh1998/MagicAssesment/README.md

 ## Part 2 get_station_with_most_fluctuation
   I wanted my code to be extendable and robust, so that even if the data didn't present itself like it did now weatherprocessor.py would still work.
-  In the data given, all the weather stations were already grouped together and sorted by time and as a result fluctuation can be done in pass without much extra things to store.
-However, I wanted my code to work even if station readings were interweaved but still timesorted (as I felt a normal weather sensor would probably output data sequentially).
-Thus, I added a map that stores the previous val for each station to solve this.
-However,
-  I recognize my solution can't be modularized much.
+  In the data given, all the weather stations were already grouped together and sorted by time and as a result fluctuation can be done in one pass without much extra things to store.
+However, I wanted my code to work even if station readings were interweaved but still timesorted (as I felt a normal weather sensor would probably output data sequentially but come from a bunch of different stations at a time).
+Thus, I added a map that stores the previous values for each station to solve this.
+However, I recognize my solution can't be modularized much.
 Another version of my code is more readable, as I extracted all the temp readings for each station then calculated fluctuation for each station then in a different function.
-This was more clean, but at the cost of performance as I pass through the data multiple times.
+This was cleaner, but at the cost of performance as I pass through the data multiple times.

 ## Part 3 get_station_with_most_fluctuation_time_bound
   Part 3 relied heavily on part two.
 The filtering can be done in the second method, so this method really just does some error checking on the bounds,